San Francisco Board of Education: School reopening

 In June 2020, Superintendent Vincent Matthews brought forth a proposition to hire a consultant to devise a plan to reopen the schools during the COVID-19 pandemic, during which the district's deficit roughly doubled from 2019's $22 million.
-Public comments, including from the president of the teacher's union, expressed concern about the chosen consulting group's previous relationship with charter schools.
+Public comments, including from the president of the teachers' union, expressed concern about the chosen consulting group's previous relationship with charter schools.
 The board voted 4 to 2 (with 1 absence) to not hire the consultant, partly due to that connection and partly due to cost.

 On February 3, 2021, San Francisco City Attorney Dennis Herrera announced that, on February 11, he will sue the Board of Education, SFUSD, and Superintendent Matthews for violating state law by not having a plan to "offer classroom-based instruction whenever possible".
 The lawsuit was the first of its kind, wherein a civil action is filed by a city against its school district over COVID-19 school closures, within the state of California.
 The suit is supported by Mayor London Breed, who has called on the board to focus on reopening rather than other matters, such as the renaming 44 SFUSD schools, during the pandemic.
 Both the board and Matthews have criticized the suit, calling it wasteful and inaccurate.

 A plan to allow certain groups of students, primarily elementary school, to attend in-person teaching for a reduced amount of days per week at certain schools was unanimously signed on March 11, 2021.
 A San Francisco superior judge denied the request on March 25, 2021, citing developments between the ruling and the filing wherein the district approved of a plan to bring certain students back by April 12, therefore rendering the suit redundant.